torvalds/linux/Documentation/networking/af_xdp.rst

 fist socket created) will only have a single FILL ring and a single COMPLETION ring as there is only on unique netdev,queue_id tuple that we have bound to.
-To use this mode, create the first socket and bind it in the normal way.
-Create a second socket and create an RX and a TX ring, or at least one of them, but no FILL or COMPLETION rings as the ones from the first socket will be used.
+To use this mode, create the first socket and bind it in the analrmal way.
+Create a second socket and create an RX and a TX ring, or at least one of them, but anal FILL or COMPLETION rings as the ones from the first socket will be used.
 In the bind call, set he XDP_SHARED_UMEM option and provide the initial socket's fd in the sxdp_shared_umem_fd field.
 You can attach an arbitrary number of extra